 Trees play an important part in managing stormwater, stabilizing slopes, providing habitat, reducing air pollution, and contributing to neighborhood character.
 We know the trees are very important to the public enjoyment and beauty of our parks, however as trees mature they can also develop decay or other conditions that can cause them to drop large branches or topple over.

-Pierce County Parks and Recreation will be assessing tree health at Spanaway Park and Chambers Creek Regional Park throughout 2017.
-Trees with serious defects such as root decay and advanced stem cankers will be removed or converted to snags for wildlife habitat.
+Pierce County Parks and Recreation will be assessing tree health at Sprinker Recreation Center, Spanaway Park, and Chambers Creek Regional Park throughout 2018.
+Dead trees and trees with serious defects near public areas will be removed or converted to snags for wildlife habitat.

 Chambers Creek Regional Park

-Throughout June and July, the health of the trees at Spanaway Park trees will be assessed.
-Trees with serious defects will be removed for the safety of Park visitors September through October 20, 2017.
+Follow up tree assessments will be completed from May through August in Spanaway Park and along Military Drive.
+Trees with serious defects will be removed for the safety of Park visitors September through October 20, 2018.

 Jessica Stone, Natural Land Steward